 Beautiful mouthfeel, with firm yet velvety tannins, amazing purity of petit and great depth.

 Drinking beautifully and quite serious at the same time.
-Delicious stuff. — 2 days ago
+Delicious stuff. — a month ago